 A dashboard uses tabs to display widgets: small, self-contained components that provide insight into different aspects of the system.
-For example, the predefined Appliance Information widget tells you the appliance name, model, and currently running version of the Firepower System software.
+For example, the predefined Appliance Information widget tells you the appliance name, model, and currently running software version.
 The system constrains widgets by the dashboard time range, which you can change to reflect a period as short as the last hour or as long as the last year.